 - Re-establishing the College of Supportive Care Medicine (originally founded in 2004).
 The College will train retired or interested health professionals, for example nurses & other para-medicals to work with cancer patients following the navigation model established by the GGI.
 The name was registered in late 2019.

-- Recognising the need to extend services we plan to establish a branch in Southern Australia.
+- Recognising the need to extend services we plan to establish a branch in Southern Australia, most likely Tasmania.

-- A new service dedicated to brain cancer patients has been established and will be officially launched May 2017.
+- A new service dedicated to brain cancer patients has been established.
 Brain Cancer without Borders is a subsidiary of the GGI sharing an ABN.
 The same DGR Status applies to this new entity.
 For further information – click here

 - Operates as a separate entity – with a different philosophy to Grace’s former Gawler Foundation in Victoria.